hipe/tmx/fields/doc/issues/012-normal-normalization.md

-## towards implementation: requirements in synthesis
+## an overview of problems in synthesis

 we have now arrived at a conception of attributes that are "normalizers" in a broad, extroverted sense. not only does the particular formal